mgrl39/42Project/C-Piscine-Reloaded/ex23/README.md

 ```c
 #endif
 ```
-his line ends the conditional started by #ifndef.
+This line ends the conditional started by #ifndef.
 If the file has not been included before, the code between #ifndef and #endif is included.
 If it has been included before, it is ignored.